ydigikat/TangNanoSynth/README.md

 - [Synthesiser Architecture](<docs/04 Synthesiser Architecture.md>)

 ### Tooling

-The project is set up for work with Microsoft VSCode and includes build tasks to build and program the device.
+The project is set up to work with Microsoft VS code using my ```GowinDevContainer``` devcontainer image.

+I provide a set of VS code tasks to simplify the build process:

 | Task | Purpose |
 | ---- | ------- |